fleetdm/fleet/docs/1-Using-Fleet/2-fleetctl-CLI.md

 The following file describes options returned to osqueryd when it checks for configuration.
 See the [osquery documentation](https://osquery.readthedocs.io/en/stable/deployment/configuration/#options) for the available options.
 Existing options will be over-written by the application of this file.

+#### Overrides option

+The overrides option allows you to target a group of your hosts by their platform and supply them with unique osquery configuration options.
+When you choose to use the overrides option for a specific platform, all options specified in the default configuration will be ignored for that platform.

+In the example file below, all Darwin and Ubuntu hosts will only receive the options specified in their respective overrides sections.

 ```yaml
 apiVersion: v1
 kind: options